Madsen machine gun: Up to and including World War I

-The Imperial Russian Army bought 1,250 Madsens for the cavalry and deployed them during the Russo-Japanese War.
-The Imperial Russian Air Service used Madsens to equip their Morane-Saulnier G and Morane-Saulnier L monoplanes, and as its open bolt firing cycle made it difficult to fire through a propeller, the Madsen's gun mounting had to fire over the propeller.
-The German Army deployed the Madsen in 7.92 mm calibre in 1914; having intercepted shipments that were originally destined for Bulgaria in 8×50mmR Mannlicher, they would promptly convert them.
-It would arm infantry companies, mountain troops and later stormtroopers.
+The Imperial Russian Army bought 1,250 Madsens initially for the cavalry but also later used issued to other elements of the army and deployed them during the Russo-Japanese War and WW1.
+The Imperial Russian Air Service used some of these Madsens to equip their Morane-Saulnier G and Morane-Saulnier L monoplanes, and as its open bolt firing cycle made it difficult to fire through a propeller, the Madsen's gun mounting had to fire over the propeller.
+The German Army deployed the Madsen in 7.92 mm calibre under the designation „Musket M.15“ in 1915; having intercepted a shipment of 660 guns originally destined for Bulgaria in 7x57 Mauser and smuggling about 300 guns in 7.62x54R out of Denmark, they would promptly convert them.
+It would arm infantry companies in defensive formations.
+Later selling majority of them to Austria-Hungary between 1915 and 16, who would exclusively use them on the Isonzo front.
+Small numbers were also used by the Belgians, British and Italians during WW1.

 China would acquire about 150 Madsens by 1913, and begin manufacturing a domestic copy at Guangdong Arsenal in 1909.